Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Introduction

 The idea behind this work is to design an algorithm iterating on $k$ where $k$ is the number of newly sampled snapshots, and giving at iteration $k$ a well-chosen inverse temperature $\beta^{(k)}$ able to perform a reasonable importance sampling of the target distribution $\eta^\ast_{\beta^{(k)}}$ defined by \eqref{eq:target}.
 This adaptive importance sampling is performed with the sequence of proposals

-where the reduced score $\Srom^{(k)}$ is much cheaper to computes, and only the evaluation of the importance weight is expensive.
-Very importantly, as the iterations progress, the proposal will adapt by adjusting the inverse temperature $\beta^{(k)}$ and refining the approximation of the reduced score $ \Srom^{(k)}$ using the history of the previous computations of the true model.
+where the reduced score $\Srom^{(k)}$ is much cheaper to compute, and only the evaluation of the importance weight are expensive.
+Very importantly, as the iteration progresses, the proposal will adapt by adjusting the inverse temperature $\beta^{(k)}$ and refining the approximation of the reduced score $ \Srom^{(k)}$ using the history of the previous computations of the true model.
 In this framework, three issues emerge.

 A first important one is that one has to address the definition of a criterion for setting the lowest inverse temperature $\beta^{(k)}$ suitable for the accuracy of the current reduced score approximation $\Srom^{(k)}$.
-Justified by theoretical arguments, we propose to constrain the relative entropy\footnote{ or Kullback-Leibler divergence between probabilities defined by $\Ent(\eta \mid \mu) \eqdef \int \log \frac{\d \eta}{\d \mu} \d \eta $ when $\eta$ is dominated by $\mu$ and extended to $+\infty$ otherwise. } between a \tit{surrogate target} denoted $\check{\eta}_\beta$ and the proposal as follows (for a given threshold $c_1$):
+We recall the definition of the relative entropy {or Kullback-Leibler divergence between probabilities defined by when $\eta$ is dominated by $\mu$ and extended to $+\infty$ otherwise.} We propose to constrain the relative entropy between a \tit{surrogate target} denoted $\check{\eta}_\beta$ and the proposal as follows (for a given threshold $c_1$):

+Relative entropy can be used to estimate the log of the cost of \emph{importance sampling} of the surrogate $\check{\eta}^{(k)}_{\beta^{(k)}}$ by the proposal $\mu^{(k)}_{\beta^{(k)}}$, as will be discussed in more detail in Section~\ref{sec:prop_temp}.
+This criteria ensures that the proposal can yield samples that are reasonably typical under the true target $\eta^\ast_{\beta^{(k)}}$.
 The surrogate target is constructed using the approximate error bound~\eqref{eq:error_prior} of the reduced score approximation as follows:

-The choice is motivated by the fact that $\check{\eta}_\beta$ is roughly speaking a version of $\eta_\beta$ where typical states with large expected errors (hence 'far away' from the already sampled snapshots) are penalized.
+The choice is motivated by the fact that $\check{\eta}_\beta$ is roughly speaking a version of $\mu_\beta$ where typical states with large expected errors (hence `far away' from the already sampled snapshots) are penalized.